GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/3-exercise-create-class.md

 ## Apply access modifiers

-All class members are public, by default.
+All class members are `public`, by default.
 This means that they are accessible from outside of the containing class.
-You saw an example of this earlier when you returned the value of two members of the `Car` class: the `_`color`` (a property defined in the class) and color (a parameter defined in the `constructor`.)
+You saw an example of this earlier when you returned the value of two members of the `Car` class: `_color` (a property defined in the class) and `color` (a parameter defined in the `constructor`.)
 Sometimes it is desirable to provide access to both, but you will typically want to control access to the raw data contained in the property by only allowing access through the `get` or `set` accessor.

 You can also control access to method functions.
 For example, the `Car` class contains a function called `worker` that is only called from other method functions within the class.
 Calling this function directly from outside of the class may cause undesirable results.